Do you dream of taking time out from the everyday? Perhaps you have a desire travel around the world?

 Hong Kong is a fun city to visit.
 We shopped the markets in Kowloon, hiked on Lamma Island, enjoyed the views from Victoria Peak and celebrated New Years Eve with the masses on the waterfront as fireworks lit up the sky.

-As we still had a few weeks until the tenants vacated our house in Melbourne we stopped on the northern NSW coast to visit family.
-It was a lovely way to spend the last few weeks of our trip before finally heading home.
+As we still had a few weeks until the tenants vacated our house back in Australia we stopped on the northern NSW coast to visit family on our return.